broeker/cosmos/pages/markdown-examples.md

 date: 2020-11-20
 permalink: /markdown-examples/index.html
 eleventyNavigation:
-  order: 10
+  order: 55
-  key: Examples
+  key: Markdown examples
-  parent: Learning Markdown
+  parent: Spacebook markdown
 ---
 This page shows the available Markdown-it formatters available to you with examples.
 For a few more bits of syntax or plugins that are not covered here see the official [markdown-it demo](https://markdown-it.github.io/).